“And then of course, you have your little spotted friends. Yes, I must say, such perfectly beautiful coats…”

 Though the black and white coat is well known, liver-spotted and lemon Dalmatians also exist and both are as stunning as their black-and-white counterparts.

-The Dalmatian’s high energy means he needs plenty of daily exercise, and his alert and high-strung personality means he needs plenty of socialization and training as a puppy to be a well-rounded dog.
+The Dalmatian’s high energy means he needs plenty of daily exercise and a great Dalmatian dog food, while his alert and high-strung personality means he needs plenty of socialization and training as a puppy to be a well-rounded dog.

 2. Great Dane